rosswintle/static-word-game/README.md

 _I can't call it Scrabble.
 It's not Scrabble.
 That's someone else's game._

-This is a Scabble-like word game for 2 players that you can play in your browser.
+This is a Scrabble-like word game for 2 players that you can play in your browser.

 ## Static though?
 What?